Tahmeed-Asaad/Equation-Solver/README.md

  ## Setup
   'EQUATION SOLVER.apk' should be downloaded to run the app on any android device.
 Android Studio should be used to build the whole project.

+ ## Working Principle

+ This app solves equations by using the Bairstow Method, Gauss Jordan Method and Horner’s Rule.
+Linear equations, quadratic equations and polynomial equations are solved by using the Bairstow Method.
+Gauss Jordan Method is applied to find solutions of multiple variable equations.
+The graphical representation of the equations are done by using the Android Graph View library and Horner’s Rule.